 My response –

-[quote]No I can’t sanction this.
-If you want to do it, understand that it could well break Oracle’s replication.[/quote]
+“No, I can’t sanction this.
+If you want to do it, understand that it could well break Oracle’s replication.”

 When discussing it afterward he said…

-[quote]Am very glad you didn’t change those fields in the database.
-It would indeed have broken replication and caused problems with the backups![/quote]
+“Am very glad you didn’t change those fields in the database.
+It would indeed have broken replication and caused problems with the backups!”

-- you may have to say – we’re not going to do this at all…
+The moral of the story is – Apply the brakes around tight turns.
+Don’t be afraid to say, we’re not going to do this before testing.
+You may have to say – we’re not going to do this at all…